tytydraco/yessleep/out/Rattler.md

 I’ll never forget that moment.
 Our entire team leaning over a screen as the image rendered.
 Suddenly, a hum, followed by a crystal-clear image of Bohdan’s skeleton as he returned from the bathroom.
 People were hugging and cheering like we’d landed on the moon.
 I think Jitka actually kissed Bohdan.

  This changed the scope of our project from “maybe it can’t be done” to “we got something to show”.
 It was incredibly exciting, and we got an immediate 30% bump to our project financing.
 We brought in an osteopathic doctor from Spain, a senior hardware engineer, and a telecom specialist.
-We were no longer working on the Poludnitsa; this was the osteohaptic signal imager system.
+We were no longer working on the Polednice; this was the osteohaptic signal imager system.
 Or as we lovingly called it, the Rattler.

 See, the reason this works so well is that the skeleton effectively “rattles” as the waves pass through at just the right frequency.
 It’s like a wind chime.
 Whoever gets scanned suffers no adverse effects, but on repeated exposure they might experience a mild sensation.
 It passes quickly and feels no stranger than a sense of déjà vu.
 A couple of people exposed to it during sleep described it as a bump in the night.